literallycanvas/literallycanvas.github.com/examples/export.rst

 Regardless of what's displayed in the viewport, you can export the complete drawing, or any subset of the drawing, using :js:func:`getImage`.

 These examples export your drawing as a PNG in a new window.
+The conversion to PNG is handled by the built-in canvas function :js:func:`toDataURL`.
+To learn more about what image formats are available, refer to `Mozilla's canvas element reference <https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement>`_.

 Exporting the bounding rect of all shapes
 -----------------------------------------